 Read what inspires SCPS students and faculty to pursue their educational goals.

 My relationship to Pratt is a rich one.
 I joined the MFA program in 2009, with a concentration in Painting and Drawing.
 I was in awe of the creative community that surrounded me, and graduated the program in 2011 with an enriched practice.
 While I continued my painting practice, I also started a curatorial practice, including many of my peers from the Pratt community.
 I spent some time in London, and when I returned I joined the Pratt Alumni Advisory, and became more involved with the Alumni community.
 I participated in a few Post-Pratt Panel Discussions, and moderated one on Artist as Curator.
-I then curated the 2015, 2016, and 2017 Alumni Exhibitions, and this year I am co-curating a booth at Untitled Art Fair in Miami for the Pratt Fine Arts Department benefiting the artists and a new MFA scholarship.
+I then curated the 2015, 2016, and 2017 Alumni Exhibitions, and a booth at Untitled Art Fair in Miami for the Pratt Fine Arts Department benefiting the artists and a new MFA scholarship.
 In 2016, I started teaching Color Theory for Artists and Designers in the School of Continuing and Professional Studies, as color is a central part of both my curatorial and painting practices.
 This semester I am also teaching Color, Light, and Design Lab in the Foundations Department, as well as an upcoming workshop on hanging artwork for SCPS early in the new year.
 As you can see, Pratt Institute has been an enormous part of my creative journey, and I am grateful that I am able to continually participate in it’s abundant creative exchange!

 Bella Meyer, Lewis Miller, and Oscar Mora

 Three Pratt SCPS faculty, Bella Meyer, Lewis Miller and Oscar Mora lead the SCPS Floral Art for Interiors Certificate Program.